-- If you plan to move the equipment, obtain help and use proper lifting techniques.
-Refer to the "Moving the Equipment" section of the assembly and maintenance guide. - Use the equipment only for its intended purpose as described in this manual.
+- Maintain the equipment to keep it in good working condition, as described in the Maintenance section of the owner's manual.
+Inspect the equipment for incorrect, worn, or loose components, and then correct, replace or tighten prior to use. - If you plan to move the equipment, obtain help and use proper lifting techniques. - Equipment Weight Restrictions: Do not use the treadmill if you weigh more than 500 pounds (225 kg).
+If you weigh more than 350 pounds (160 kg), do not run on the treadmill.
+For all other fitness equipment, the weight limit is 350 pounds (160 kg). - Use the equipment only for its intended purpose as described in this manual.
 Do not use accessory attachments that are not recommended by Precor.
-Such attachments may cause injuries. - Do not operate the equipment where aerosol (spray) products are being used or where oxygen is being administered. - Do not use outdoors. - Do not attempt to service the equipment yourself, except to follow the maintenance instructions in this manual. - Never drop or insert objects into any opening.
+Such attachments may cause injuries. - Do not operate the equipment where aerosol (spray) products are being used or where oxygen is being administered. - Do not use outdoors. - Do not attempt to service the equipment yourself, except to follow the maintenance instructions in the owner's manual. - Never drop or insert objects into any opening.
 Keep hands away from moving parts. - Do not set anything on the stationary handrails, handlebars, control console, or covers.
 Place liquids, magazines, and books in the appropriate receptacles. - Do not lean on or pull on the console at any time.

 CAUTION: DO NOT remove the cover, or you may risk injury due to electric shock.
 Read the assembly and maintenance guide before operating.
 There are no user-serviceable parts inside.
 Contact Customer Support if the equipment needs servicing.
-For use with single phase AC supply only.
+For use with single phase AC power only.